awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 1. If all tests pass, then perform the upgrade on your production DB instance\.
 We recommend that you do not allow write operations to the DB instance until you confirm that everything is working correctly\.

+## Upgrading a MySQL DB Instance<a name="USER_UpgradeDBInstance.MySQL.Upgrading"></a>

+For information about manually or automatically upgrading a MySQL DB instance, see [Upgrading a DB Instance Engine Version](USER_UpgradeDBInstance.Upgrading.md)\.

 ## Upgrading a MySQL Database with Reduced Downtime<a name="USER_UpgradeDBInstance.MySQL.ReducedDowntime"></a>

 If your MySQL DB instance is currently in use with a production application, you can use the following procedure to upgrade the database version for your DB instance and reduce the amount of downtime for your application\.
 This procedure shows an example of upgrading from MySQL version 5\.5 to MySQL version 5\.6\.
+You can use the same general steps for upgrades to other major versions\.

 **To upgrade an MySQL database while a DB instance is in use**